There are now 3 possible online modes for units:

 - Students are able to (1) explain and interpret key elements of the history (political, military and cultural) of archaic Greece; (2) demonstrate their understanding of the appropriate use of ancient historical sources (both literary and material) for informed scholarly debate, and synthesise diverse items of ancient evidence; and (3) articulate well-reasoned arguments on key issues concerning the history and culture of archaic Greece, demonstrating their familiarity with contemporary scholarship and with the written conventions of the discipline.

-- Typically this unit is assessed in the following ways: (1) source analysis; (2) essay; and (3) tutorial participation.
+- Indicative assessments in this unit are as follows: (1) source analysis; (2) essay; and (3) tutorial participation.
 Further information is available in the unit outline.